Prenatal Vitamins: A Common Sense Guide

 - Iron - Changes in blood volume can cause anemia and some data shows taking extra iron supplements can help with preeclampsia

 These unique nutrients are in addition to a diet nourishing enough for mom and baby.
 This means accounting for additional caloric needs and macronutrients.
-We’ve discussed nutrition during our Nutrition: Let’s Eat webinar and Dietary Jenga articles plus a million places elsewhere, so we won’t rehash that here.
+We’ve discussed nutrition in our Dietary Jenga article plus a million places elsewhere, so we won’t rehash that here.
 Instead, we’ll stress what’s most important.

 Your calorie requirements will increase, but only by about 300 extra calories a day in the 2nd and 3rd trimester.
 Your protein requirements will increase, and experts recommend a non-weight based number of 75-100g, but some taller or heavier women may need that anyway.
 The big takeaway: eat more, ensure you are getting your normal daily requirements for a healthy diet, then add more due to the pregnancy, especially protein.